K-PaaS/application-platform-guide-eng/user_guide/development_platform/public_api.md

   ```
   curl -H "X-Broker-API-Version: 2.5" http://username:password@broker-url/v2/catalog
   ```
-  ※ 'username:password' means the authentication ID and the authentication password of the service broker.
+  ※ 'username: password' means the authentication ID and the authentication password of the service broker.
 When implementing a service broker, it is a value defined in the library.
-The defined authentication ID is 'admin' and the authentication password is 'cloudfoundry'..
+The defined authentication ID is 'admin' and the authentication password is 'cloudfoundry'.

 ##### <div id='19'></div> 4.2.2 Response
 ※{1} is a variable value to retrieve the key values of the service and plan defined in the setup file in order within the code.